 Chances are you're not even thinking about Thanksgiving yet.
 After all, we still have Halloween to get through!
 But as anyone in the NYC hotel industry will tell you, families looking to book a hotel where they can watch the Macy's Thanksgiving Day Parade in Midtown Manhattan do so up to a year ahead of time!
 For a room with a view of Snoopy, Spidey, Hello Kitty, and their other inflatable pals, you've really got to plan in advance.

-It's not just tourists who splurge on hotels for the Thanksgiving procession, either.
+It's not just NYC tourists who splurge on hotels for the Thanksgiving parade, either.
 Over the past few years, we've had many New Yorkers write in asking which hotels looked out on the Macy's Parade route (it sure beats watching from the street).
 While most of these hotels still have availability at the time of this writing, call right away as they'll most likely sell out soon.
 And if you do get shut out, it's worth checking closer to Thanksgiving since there are sometimes last-minute cancelations.

-Important note: It's best to call to make your reservation so that you can confirm with a human that the room you're paying oh-so-much for does indeed have a good view of the Macy's Thanksgiving Parade.
+Important note: It's best to call to make your reservation, so that you can confirm with a human that the room you're paying oh-so-much for does indeed have a good view of the Macy's Thanksgiving Parade.
 You will also want to go over all of the details, including whether you can invite non-registered guests.

 Mandarin Oriental New York

 Guests who book Premier Central Park view rooms can watch the festivities from floor-to-ceiling windows right in their suites.
 There's a two-night minimum stay over the Thanksgiving period; you can pass the rest of your time in the hotel's renowned spa and fitness center, or frolic in the pool.
 Special services for families include babysitting, a children's menu in the restaurant, roll-away beds, childproofing accessories, bottle warmers, high chairs, coloring books, gaming consoles, and kids' DVDs.